Fábio Coentrão: Benfica

 On 1 January 2008, having received insignificant playing opportunities at Benfica, Coentrão joined Madeira's C.D.
 Nacional on loan until the end of the season.
 On 3 May, he scored twice in a 3–0 away victory against already crowned league champions FC Porto.

-In the summer of 2008, Coentrão transferred to Real Zaragoza, freshly relegated into Spain's Segunda División.
-After almost no appearances during the campaign, however, he returned to Portugal and Rio Ave in January 2009, still owned by Benfica; on 15 February he scored after an individual effort, albeit in a 1–3 loss at Porto.
+In the summer of 2008, Coentrão transferred to Real Zaragoza, recently relegated into Spain's Segunda División.
+After almost no appearances during the campaign, however, he returned to Portugal and Rio Ave in January 2009, still owned by Benfica.
+On 15 February he scored following an individual effort, albeit in a 3–1 loss at Porto.

-In late October 2009, Coentrão extended his contract with Benfica until 2015, with a release clause of €30 million.
-On 2 December, having played some matches for Benfica as a left back, he scored his first goal in European competition, against FC BATE Borisov of Belarus in a 2–1 away win in the group stage of the UEFA Europa League.
+Coentrão extended his contract in late October 2009 until 2015, with a release clause of €30 million.
+On 2 December, having played some matches as a left-back, he scored his first goal in European competition, against FC BATE Borisov of Belarus in a 2–1 away win in the group stage of the UEFA Europa League.

 On 10 February 2010, Benfica sold 20% of Coentrão's economic rights on any future transfer to a third party owner, Benfica Stars Fund, along with other teammates.
 He was tagged at €15 million, with the fund paying €3 million.
-During that season, he had a breakthrough year, appearing in a total of 43 official games (2,851 minutes), as the club won the league and the Portuguese League Cup; he ended the season in style, as he was voted Portuguese League Breakthrough Player of the Year.
+During that season, he had a breakthrough year, appearing in a total of 45 games to win the league and the Taça da Liga; for his performances, he was voted Portuguese League Breakthrough Player of the Year.

-On 27 September 2010, fully established with both his club and the national team, 22-year-old Coentrão extended his contract with Benfica until 2016.
+On 27 September 2010, fully established with both his club and the national team, the 22-year-old Coentrão renewed his link until 2016.
 On 2 November he scored his first career brace, helping to a 4–3 home defeat of Olympique Lyonnais in the group phase of the UEFA Champions League – in a 67-minute fast break, he combined with Carlos Martins to make it 4–0 for the hosts.